Last Updated on January 7, 2022 by Chenée Lewis

 Happy Holidays!
-I think it’s well established that I love baking cookies.
+I think it's well established that I love baking cookies.
 And this is my favorite time of year because I have a great excuse to make lots of them!
-So when I reached the last day of my 12 Days of Christmas Cookies series yesterday, I couldn’t let it end just yet!
-Today, I’m sharing some of my favorite recipes from some of the best food bloggers and recipe developers around to make sure that you’ve got all the cookies you need for your cookie exchange!
+Today, I'm sharing some of my favorite recipes from some of the best food bloggers and recipe developers around to make sure that you've got all the best cookies for a cookie exchange!

 Vegan - Gluten-Free - Refined Sugar Free